The Vanderbilt Epidemiology Center is committed to

 Promoting collaboration aimed at the translation of research into cost-effective strategies of disease prevention and health care delivery, and

 Current research areas include epidemiology of cancer, cardiovascular disease, diabetes, infectious diseases, and reproductive outcomes.
-Center investigators direct over two dozen NIH-funded research projects including three large population-based prospective cohort studies with over 225,000 study participants.
+Center investigators direct approximately 40 active NIH-funded research projects including three large population-based prospective cohort studies with over 225,000 study participants.
 Other ongoing studies include multiple large case-control studies of cancer and follow-up studies of breast cancer and childhood cancer survivors, which are evaluating various risk factors and biomarkers, including gene-environment interactions.

 The center has considerable strengths in international epidemiologic research and training and has close ties with multiple domestic and international institutions, furthering our mission to improve the health of human beings.

 This web-site offers a glimpse of our investigators and the work they are doing, shares upcoming events, links to newsworthy research, and provides references to journal articles in which our findings are detailed.